Arcadia-Science/arcadia-computational-training/docs/workshops/20231006-github-hacktoberfest/lesson.md

 Arcadia is participating in [Hacktoberfest 2023](https://hacktoberfest.com/).
 Our goal is to give back to the open source software community that we use every day in our own scientific work.
-As part of this, we are hosting a mini-hackathon to create a space and support others in making contribution to open source software libraries.
+As part of this, we are hosting a mini-hackathon to create a space for and support others in making contribution to open source software libraries.
 We've [curated a list of bioinformatics (or adjacent) software repos](https://docs.google.com/document/d/1EjyQOwPO-Zc4aKM_mTPEFo3K97Ox3lEk-DyZxlivyVU/edit?usp=sharing) that are accepting contributions.
 The purpose the lesson below is to outline how to contribute to a GitHub repository that you don't own (e.g., you don't have write access to).

 While we will cover this in more depth below, we want to highlight how important it is to only contribute to projects that are open to contributions and to abide by community- or project-specific guidelines when doing so.
 Every contribution creates additional work for maintainers, many of whom are volunteers or who have responsibilities outside of software maintenance.
-Approaching your contribution with this in mind ensures that suggestions you make are more likely to be a net benefit for the project to which your contributing.
+Approaching your contribution with this in mind ensures that suggestions you make are more likely to be a net benefit for the project to which you're contributing.
 Respect, gratitude, and openness to feedback also go a long way toward fostering a fruitful collaboration.

 ## tl;dr

 0. Select a repository to contribute to and read the contribution guide.
-1. Fork your repository of interest to your own GitHub account (click the Fork button in the top right of this page)
+1. Fork your repository of interest to your own GitHub account (click the Fork button in the top right of the repo page).
 2. Navigate to your fork.
 Clone your fork down to your local machine: `git clone https://github.com/your-username/repository-name.git`
 3. Create a branch: `git checkout -b branch-name`
-4. Make your changes
+4. Make your changes.
 5. Add your changes to be tracked by git: `git add file-changed.txt`
 6. Commit your changes: `git commit -m 'short explanation of changes i made'`
 7. Push your changes: `git push origin branch-name`
-8. Create a new pull request from your forked repository (click the New Pull Request button located at the top of your repo)
+8. Create a new pull request from your forked repository (click the Pull request banner and then the New Pull Request button located at the top of your repo).
 9. Describe your changes following the guidelines in the contribution guide or the PR template.
 10. Wait for your PR to be reviewed and make any requested changes.